Blank LabelsCustom Labels

 Transparency labels can add new expenses to your packaging and operations.

-Solution: factor these costs into your product pricing strategy.
+Solution: Factor these costs into your product pricing strategy.
+Choose cost-effective synthetic materials to help reduce reprints and scan failures.
 Many brands find the investment pays off through reduced counterfeit losses and improved customer retention.

 3. Manufacturer Communication Problems